inducer/loopy/doc/tutorial.rst

     ValueError: a static maximum was not found for PwAff '[n] -> { [(1)] : n = 1; [(n)] : n >= 2; [(1)] : n <= 0 }'

 The problem is that loopy cannot find a simple, universally valid expression for the length of *out* in this case.
+Notice how the kernel accesses both the *i*th and the first element of out.
 The set notation at the end of the error message summarizes its best attempt:

 * If n=1, then out has size 1.